Vasall/vasall/README.txt

 $ sudo apt update && sudo apt upgrade
 $ sudo apt install make pkg-config libsdl2-dev

-After this is done, you're now able to change into the project directory and run the "make" command to compile the full project.
-The output-file is called "game" and to start the game itself, just execute the binary.
+After this is done, you're now able to build the project yourself using this command:

+$ bash ./build.sh

+When the project has been build successfully, you should now be able to run the executable which is located in the build-directory.
+So to run the binary from the terminal:

+$ ./build/game